EEricHwang/EEricHwang.github.io/_pages/research.md

 <hr>
 Reactive Defense Strategy
 ------
 <p> <strong> Objective: </strong> In this research topic, we aim to design advanced control algorithms that can directly mitigate the impact of adversities.
-To this end, a resilient sensor fusion technique is needed that can filter out the malicious data/information embedded in measurement output.  </p>
+To this end, resilient sensor fusion techniques are needed to filter out the malicious data/information embedded in measurement output.
+The following videos show the UAM operation with four AVs conducting reference tracking with formation flight, where the left video shows the off-nominal operation with a high risk of collisions and the right video shows the resilient operation with high-assured safety. </p>

 <div align="center">
   <video width="450" height="340" autoplay loop muted>